KGMacaque/Python-Scripts/README.md

-#   Python Media File Renaming Script
+#   PythonMediaFileRenamingScript.py
-     Specifically Taylored for Video Files (i.e., TV Shows).
-But works on any filename.
+*Specifically Taylored for Video Files (i.e., TV Shows).
+But works on any filename.*

 ## Description